 One of the most beautiful and secluded valleys in the Pacific Northwest, Stehekin was homesteaded by hardy souls in the late 19th century.
-It's actually not a town, but rather a small community set at the scenic northwest end of Lake Chelan, and it's accessible only by boat, floatplane, or trail.
+It's actually not a town, but rather a small community set at the scenic northeast end of Lake Chelan, and it's accessible only by boat, floatplane, or trail.
 Year-round residents—there are about a hundred of them—enjoy a wilderness lifestyle.
 They have intermittent outside communications, boat-delivered supplies, and just two dozen cars among them—vehicles must be barged in, after all.
 Even on a peak summer season day, only around 200 visitors make the trek here.

 The top 25 places we think should be on every traveler's radar this year.More